Karl Ravech

+Ravech was the lead announcer for Sunday Night Baseball on ESPN from 2022 to 2025.

 Early life and education

 Ravech was born and raised in Needham, Massachusetts.
 He is Jewish.
+Ravech played three sports at Needham High School, from which he graduated in 1983.
 He received a bachelor's degree in communications from Ithaca College in 1987 and a master's degree in management and leadership from Binghamton University in 1990.